anisfradi/Reduced-Rank-SM-GP/README.md

 # Reduced-rank-SM-GP

-# MATLAB Demo: Reduced-rank SM-GP

-This MATLAB demo provides an implementation of the "Reduced Rank Spectral Mixtures Gaussian Processes" method
+This MATLAB code provides an implementation of the "Reduced Rank Spectral Mixtures Gaussian Processes" method

 ## Table of Contents